-Backward Lyapunov stability can fail in the complex case, e.g. for f on its Julia set, even for f being a quadratic polynomials with only hyperbolic repelling periodic orbits.
+Backward Lyapunov stability can fail in the complex case, e.g. for f on its Julia set, even for f being a quadratic polynomials without indifferent periodic orbits.
 See [Levin, Remark 2].

 2.4.
 Weak isolation.

 Below is the example of a generalized multimodal pair not satisfying (wi), promised in Introduction